3D Brains in Blender

 from pathlib import Path fsaverage = Path(r'C:\path\to\fsaverage\')

-In the surf folder you will find five types of 3D models: inflated, pial, white, orig and sphere.
+Inside the collection, you will find the surf folder.
+Inside the surf folder you will find five types of 3D models: inflated, pial, white, orig and sphere.
 In the label folder you can find six types of scalar morphometry data: thickness, curv, jacobian_white, sulc, area, and volume, and several types of label data such as annot and aparc.a2009s.annot.
 Let’s get started visualizing some of this data.

 Blender-Python-Console